hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 9. QC Status for the tumor
 10. Somatic enrichment

-### 1. Gender
+### 1. Sex determination

-We examine both the AMBER and COBALT data to independently determine and validate the gender of the sample.
+We examine both the AMBER and COBALT data to independently determine and validate the sex of the patient.
 This includes detecting the presence of Klinefelter syndrome: a chromosomal disorder resulting in 2 or more X chromosome in a male and which we have found to affect 0.2% of the male samples in our cohort.

-To determine the AMBER gender of a sample we examine the number of BAF loci outside the pseudoautosomal region of the X chromosome, anything less than 1k BAF loci is considered male.
-A typical female has 12-13k BAF loci on the X chromosome using our provided BED file.
+To determine the sex of a sample with AMBER, we examine the number of heterozygous loci in our provided BED file of 1.3 million common germline SNPs on the X chromosome, outside the pseudoautosomal region.
+Anything less than 1k heterozygous loci is considered male.
+A typical female has 12-13k heterozygous loci.

-To determine the COBALT gender we first use the reference ratio to determine the number of copies of the X chromosome.
+To determine sex using COBALT, we first use the reference ratio to determine the number of copies of the X chromosome.
 A median X ratio greater than 0.65 is interpreted as 2 copies (note that nearly all female samples are very close to a ratio of 1, but a handful are significantly lower with mosaic X loss).
 If there is only one copy of the X chromosome the sample is male.
 Otherwise, we check for the presence of the Y chromosome as determined by at least 1000 data points with a median ratio > 0.05.
 If the Y chromosome is present (in addition to the 2 copies of the X chromosome), then the sample is male with Klinefelter syndrome.
 In the absence of the Y chromosome the sample is female.

-Finally we compare the AMBER and COBALT genders.
-If they are inconsistent we use the COBALT gender and flag the sample has having failed gender validation.
+Finally we compare the AMBER and COBALT sexes.
+If they are inconsistent we use the COBALT sex and flag the sample has having failed sex validation.

 ### 2. Segmentation